NYC As Your Laboratory

 Stern’s research centers and research institutes also enhance students’ academic experience through hosting frequent conferences that attract international scholars and practitioners, providing research grants, fostering collaboration with other schools at NYU, and providing access to unique data.

-Students receive necessary funding for data collection expenses by submitting a formal research funding proposal that is reviewed by a faculty committee.
+Students receive necessary funding for data collection expenses by submitting a formal research funding proposal that is reviewed by the Doctoral Program Office.